Have you just received one of my ‘Random Act of Kindness Envelopes’?

 Love and light to all xxx

-I’m Fi Munro, multi award winning researcher, writer and cancer survivor!
+I’m Fi Munro, multi award winning researcher, writer, fundraiser, blogger and stage four cancer survivor!

-This is the place where I share my story from diagnosis with stage four cancer to living an incredible, healthy life with my husband in the countryside!
-I run meditation and yoga events as well as offering one to one support and public speaking!
+This is the place where I share my story from diagnosis with stage four cancer to living an incredible, healthy life with my husband in the countryside, running meditation and yoga classes.

 Let’s connect and start a healing journey together.